 Side Effects of Glucose Tolerance Test

+Glucose tolerance test pregnancy side effects are one discussed topic.
 Many women don’t face any kind of side effect after undertaking the glucose tolerance test.
 Drinking the glucose solution is like drinking a very sweet beverage.
 In some cases, women may feel nauseated and may even throw up after they drink the glucose solution.
 If they vomit soon after they have had the glucose drink down, they will have to come back some other day and repeat the test.

 Severe side effects from this test are not known.
 However, here are a few important things that you have to keep in mind when you go for the glucose-tolerant test:

-- Take a small box of food with you as you may be famished and want to eat as soon as you finish the test.
+- Take a small box of food with you, as you may be famished and want to eat as soon as you finish the test.

-- Never try to drive by yourself after the test as there are chances you may feel dizzy because of the test and definitely your energy levels will be very low after completing this test.
+- Never try to drive by yourself after the test as there are chances you may feel dizzy because of the test and your energy levels will be very low after completing this test.

 FAQ’s